luci-project/eval-atc23/expat/README.md

 ### Retrieving the packages in Ubuntu

-The all official revisions can be found on [Conaonical Launchpad](https://launchpad.net/).
+The all official revisions can be found on [Canonical Launchpad](https://launchpad.net/).

 #### Focal Fossa (20.04)